gadamc/gadamc/README.md

 # G. Adam Cox

 I am an experimental physicist (Ph.D.
-UW 2008), where my research has focused on the solar neutrino problem (Sudbury Neutrino Observatory) and direct dark matter detection (EDELWEISS).
+UW 2008), with research interest in neutrions (Sudbury Neutrino Observatory), direct dark matter detection (EDELWEISS), and quantum information sciences.
 In 2013 I transitioned to industry and have been a data scientist at Cloudant, IBM and Porch.
-Recently, I've been learning about quantum computing.
+Recently, I've returned to the lab, constructing microscopes and software for ODMR characterization of nitrogen-vacancy centers in diamond.

-Below is a somewhat organized, though not exhaustive (due to proprietary work or forgetfulness), list of projects, courses, code, notes, etc., that I've worked on.
+Below is a somewhat organized, though not exhaustive (due to proprietary work or forgetfulness), list of projects, courses, code, notes, etc., that I've worked on throughout my professional career.

-## Neutrino & Dark Matter
+## Neutrinos & Dark Matter

   * [KData - Data Structure, Analysis Framework and Signal Processing Tools](https://github.com/gadamc/kdata) - for EDELWEISS III dark matter detection experiment, developed at Karlsruhe Inst. of Technology.
   * [Implementation of Optimal Filter / Wiener Filter for EDW III with Kdata](https://github.com/gadamc/optimalfilter, https://github.com/gadamc/kdata/blob/master/kpta/KOptimalFilter.cxx)